-Radiation dose were expressed by using the volume CT dose index (CTDI{vol}) in Gy, and effective dose in mSv.
-The dose-length product is defined as the CTDI{vol} multiplied by scan length, and is an indicator of the integrated radiation dose of an entire CT examination.
-An approximation of the effective dose was obtained by multiplying the dose-length product by a conversion factor, k (equal to 0.017 mSv \cdot mGy-1 \cdot cm-1) (ICRP, 2007).
+Radiation dose was expressed using the volume CT dose index (CTDI{vol}) in Gy, and effective dose in mSv.
+The dose-length product is defined as the CTDI{vol} multiplied by the scan length, and is an indicator of the integrated radiation dose of an entire CT examination.
+An approximation of the effective dose was obtained by multiplying the dose-length product by a conversion factor, k (equal to 0.017 mSv mGy-1 cm-1) (ICRP 2007).